BRITE-REU/programming-workshops/source/workshops/01_linux_bash_scc/bash_scripting.rst

 Execution
 ------------

 The permissions on the script you created should be set so you can execute it with either ``./myscript.sh`` or ``bash myscript.sh``.
-Sometimes the file might not have an appropriate permissions set.
+Sometimes the file might not have appropriate permissions set.
 For example:

 .. code-block:: sh